 What HAS POP Done For The 5and2Guy?

 I have been using POP every workday for the past couple years.
 Since April 4th, 2017 to be exact.
 In that time, I have been able to accomplish 18 of 28 goals I have set.
 I was able to take a service to market within one year of setting a goal, reading it daily, and completing tasks to get it done.
 Compare that to another software application I began building 13 years ago that still is not on the market.
-I was also able to hit my savings goals, expand my Financial IQ, start the 5and2Guy.comweb site, and even write a book.
-I will share the book with you guys later.
+I was also able to hit my savings goals, expand my Financial IQ, start the 5and2Guy.com web site, and even write a book.
+Check it out on the right side of the screen.

 On a more personal note, I made an effort to work on myself.
 I committed to doing certain things in that POP hour that would help improve my relationships, happiness, and overall success.
-I can tell you that I have better relationships with family and friends, now, then I have ever had.
-I am also happier now in my life than I have ever been.
+I can tell you that I have better relationships with family and friends, now, than I’ve ever had.
+I’m also happier now in my life than I’ve ever been.
 I wake up each day excited about where I am going.
 And by going, I mean where my goals are taking me.
 You can too.
 You just need to take some time each day to prepare, organize, and plan a day of success.
 What does a POP hour consist of?

 The 5and2Guy’s POP Hour:

 I take one hour each day and invest it into having a great and productive day.
 Here are the things I do and the order in which I do them during my POP hour:

 1. I ask myself, “What is the ONE Thing I can do today that will make everything else either easier or unnecessary?”
 I got this from The One Thing book by Gary Keller and Jay Papasan.
 It helps me identify my most important project to work on.